ryanpmcg/WEPP-WQ/README.md

 Version 2022.05.10 is the most recent model version.

 ## Source Code Availability
 WEPP-WQ was developed in partnership with USDA-ARS at the National Soil Erosion Research Laboratory using proprietary Water Erosion Prediction Project (WEPP) source code.
 At this time, WEPP source code has not been made open-source.
-Despite this limitation, WEPP-WQ source files which are not associated with the original source code are made open-source in keeping with the arrangement with USDA-ARS.
+Despite this limitation, WEPP-WQ source files which are not associated with the original source code are made open-source in maintaining the most collaborative position possible within these project constraints.

 ## Executable Availability
 In addition, a Windows executable file is provided for general use of the model.